 Ronnie C is wonderful as the evil Pinocchio II whilst Ronnie B has, as you might expect, spot-on comic timing as Geppetto.
 They’re well supported by the likes of Lynda Baron and Sandra Dickinson and having Ed Bishop as the narrator was another joy.
 Unlike Morecambe & Wise, the Two Ronnies didn’t make such a habit of featuring guest stars but there’s cameos here from Frank Finlay, Dennis Quilley and most unexpected of all, Charlton Heston.

 It’s a more than decent way to bring their career to a close and whilst it’s interesting to ponder if they could have continued into the 1990’s, they probably made the best decision by deciding to bow out whilst they were still at the top.

 As might be expected from the Two Ronnies, there’s several wordplay orientated sketches in the show.
 The first (upper class city gents who can’t pronounce their words properly) is amusing enough, but does slightly outstay its welcome.

 Ronnie B’s monologue is delivered by a milkman (H.M.
 Quinn) in the style of the Queen’s Christmas speech.
 His delivery clearly appeals to at least one member of the audience (listen out for some very audible female squealing on the most innocuous of lines).
-The majority of the monologue doesn’t actually contain any jokes – the idea that Barker is talking like the Queen is obviously supposed to be funny in itself.
+The majority of the monologue doesn’t actually contain any jokes (just some milk-based wordplay).
+The idea that Barker is talking like the Queen is presumably supposed to do most of the comic heavy lifting.